 Just in case you weren’t entirely convinced about the growing wealth gap in America – and the rest of the world for that matter – credit cards that cater to the ultra-rich are popping up everywhere.
-These exclusive cards offer perks, like access to private jets and personal shoppers, that allow high net worth individuals to reward themselves for all their hard work.
+These exclusive cards often offer the best rewards and elite perks, like access to private jets and personal shoppers, that allow high net worth individuals to reward themselves for all their hard work.

 With some of these prestigious cards being made out of actual gold or other precious metals and encrusted with diamonds, they may just be the ultimate status symbol.
 But if you’re thinking of rushing out and grabbing one of these top-tier credit cards, think again.
 Most are available only by invitation and only to those whose vacation budgets exceed the annual income of the average American.

 So just what credit cards are millionaires using?
 Here are six of the most exclusive and elite cards used by the wealthy.

 This exclusive credit card is one of the more impressive ones you’ll see.
 It’s made of actual palladium and gold, etched with the cardholder’s information and account number.

 It is available only to those high net worth individuals who have an investment banking relationship with JP Morgan’s wealth management brokerage.

 With a fee of only $595 a year, cardholders are lucky enough to not be charged for foreign exchanges, late payments, cash advances or overdrafts.
 There isn’t a spending limit, either.

 Similar to the Chase Palladium card, the Citi Chairman Card is open only to holders of a Citigroup brokerage account.
 It comes with a $300,000 credit limit and a relatively low annual fee of $500.

 This card also has perks such as 24-hour concierge service, travel upgrades, access to private airport lounges and more.